 Thank you for your interest in our website for amazing “off-the-beaten-track” visits.
 We promise to do our best to make your visit unforgettable, should you finally chose to be with us.
 Remember that the visit will not allow you to be in the studios during the shooting of a film.

-Age policies: minimum10 years.
-Children must be accompanied by an adult
+Age policies: minimum 7 years old.
+Children must be accompanied by an adult.